Library Member Resources

 - The 1911 census is a record of everyone living in England and Wales in 1911.
 It provides a unique snapshot of the lives of your ancestors.

-- This database can be searched for FREE at all Milton Keynes Libraries using the Find My Past or Ancestry websites.
+- This database can be searched for FREE at all Milton Keynes Libraries that have public computers using the Find My Past or Ancestry websites.

 - From your home computer you can only access the 1911 census by using the PayAsYouGo website or by subscribing to Find My Past.